smokeml/smokeml.github.io/icseae.md

 ## All results:

-Since we have a large set of benchmarks (29 projects) and 5 different tools to evaluate (SMOKE/Pinpoint/Saber/CSA/Infer).
+Since we have a large set of benchmarks (29 projects) and five different tools to evaluate (SMOKE/Pinpoint/Saber/CSA/Infer).
 It takes a significantly large amount of time to evaluate and to collect the results.
 To better replicate the results within limited evaluation time, we have converted all reports to Pinpoint bug report format and made the reports and our inspection results available on the bug reporting system (Pinpoint Report System).
 Here is how to access them:

 The address is [SMOKE/Saber/CSA/Pinpoint/Infer Reports](http://ec2-54-185-211-230.us-west-2.compute.amazonaws.com:40080/online_report)